mstopa-splunk/splunk-connect-for-syslog/docs/architecture/nginx.md

 }
 ```

-## Configure Nginx with the PROXY protocol
+## Option 1: Configure Nginx with the PROXY protocol
 Advantages:
 - easy to set up